-Each year, the Japan expo is held in Paris to share 4 days of Japanese pop culture and gather fans, professionals and artists in the Parc des Expositions Paris-Nord Villepinte.
-The European biggest Japanese exhibition’s 18th impact will celebrate the centennial of Japanese animation and trace its global conquest.
-If you too would like to participate to the Japan Expo from the 6th to the 9th of July 2017, then this post is just for you!
+Each year, the Japan expo is held in Paris to share 4 days of Japanese pop culture and gather fans, professionals and artists at the Parc des Expositions Paris-Nord Villepinte.
+The 18th year of Europe’s biggest Japanese convention will celebrate 100 years of Japanese animation and its global impact.
+If you too would like to visit the Japan Expo from the 6th to the 9th of July 2017, then this post is for you!

 About the Japan Expo 2017 in Paris

-For this 18th impact, the Japan expo is getting ready to pay tribute to 100 years of Japanese animation.
-The convention will showcase 100 anime from the 100 past years, among which 80th have been selected by the Show’s team and an experts’ committee and 20 were voted by the fans online, thus allowing them to participate in the creation of the Japanese animation’s centennial in Paris!
+For the 18th year, the Japan expo is getting ready to pay tribute to 100 years of Japanese animation.
+The convention will showcase 100 anime films from the 100 past years, 80 of which have been selected by an expert committee put together by the conference’s organizers and 20 were voted for online by the fans!

-Internationally renown guests will do the trip from Japan to meet their fans and present their work during conferences and signing sessions such as Kenji Kamiyama (director of Ghost in the Shell: Stand Alone Complex), Masao Maruyama (Death Note, Sakura et Nana) ou encore Takuya Wada (Cat’s eyes, Cobra).
+Internationally renown guests will travel from Japan to meet their fans and present their work with panels and signing sessions, such as Kenji Kamiyama (director of Ghost in the Shell: Stand Alone Complex), Masao Maruyama (Death Note, Sakura and Nana) and Takuya Wada (Cat’s eyes, Cobra).

-Beyond that theme, it’s 125 000 sqm dedicated to manga, anime, cosplay, traditional arts, music, fashion, video games, conferences, signing sessions, contests, sports and around 700 exhibitors staying in Paris for a moment to share between Japanese pop culture lovers!
+There is also 125,000m2 dedicated to manga, anime, cosplay, traditional Japanese art, music, fashion, video games, conferences, signing sessions, contests, sports and around 700 professionals from all over world staying in Paris to share their passion with Japanese pop culture lovers!

 Date and Location

-The Japan Expo’s 18th impact will take place in the Parc des Expositions Paris-Nord Villepinte, from Thursday 6th to Sunday 9th of July 2017.
+The 18th annual Japan Expo’s will take place at the Parc des Expositions Paris-Nord Villepinte, from Thursday 6th to Sunday 9th of July 2017.

 Address: ZAC Paris Nord 2, 93420 Villepinte.